 Advisory vs Discretionary

-At A&J we are pleased to have been granted Discretionary Fund Management (DFM) status by the financial services regulator, enabling us to expand our services and meet the varying requirements of our clients as the financial services industry evolves.
-We are able to offer two different types of ongoing management for investment portfolios; a Discretionary Fund Management Service and an Advised Service.
+We offer a broad range of services for both onshore and offshore clients, enabling us to meet the varying requirements of our clients as the financial services industry evolves.
+In particular, we are able to offer two different types of ongoing management for investment portfolios; a Discretionary Fund Management Service and an Advised Service.
 The key difference between the two types of service is the level of control you wish to retain with your financial assets.

 Our advisory services enable customers to maintain full control of their investments by receiving customised advice and making their own decisions on how to proceed with the given recommendations.
 At each review point of your plan, your adviser would get in touch to assess how your individual portfolio is performing, as well as how this aligns to your attitude to risk and personal circumstances.
 All advice surrounding your investment funds would be tailored to your requirements and provided directly for you to consider.